puppetlabs/bolt/dev-resources/windows-kerberos.md

 * [`net`](https://www.samba.org/samba/docs/current/man-html/net.8.html) - designed to work like the `net` tool on Windows
 * [`pwsh`](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6) - PowerShell 6
 * [`omicli`](https://github.com/microsoft/omi/blob/master/Unix/cli/examples.txt) - client tool used to verify basic OMI server functionality

-#### GitHub Actions automated testing

-At present, GitHub Actions setup will:

-* Ensure that it can refer to itself as `samba-ad.bolt.test` and `omiserver.bolt.test` (the same name that the containers refer to themselves inside the Docker UDN)
-* Install the Kerberos client package
-* Configure the Kerberos client with the approriate server (`samba-ad.bolt.test`) for the realm `BOLT.TEST`

-Automated tests (in `spec/bolt/transport/winrm_spec.rb`) verify that the correct TGT (ticket granting ticket) can be acquired from the Samba AD using `kinit` using the domain administrator account `Administrator@BOLT.TEST`.

-Despite having a correctly setup environment where OMI server can authenticate against Active Directory with Kerberos, the relevant tests are still marked pending due to a bug in interoperability between the winrm gem and OMI server.
-[BOLT-1476](https://tickets.puppetlabs.com/browse/BOLT-1476) captures the work remaining to get the tests passing.

 #### Local development